Kalmak Tatars

-The origins of the Kalmaks trace back to the 17th century, when a group of Teleuts from the central parts of Kemerovo Oblast migrated to the north.
-Kalmaks adopted Islam in the 18th century due to mainly Tatar influence.
-These factors created an endogamous barrier between Kalmaks and Russians, which helped Kalmaks to preserve their identity.
+The origins of the Kalmak Tatars trace back to the 17th century, when a group of Teleuts from the central parts of Kemerovo Oblast migrated to the north.
+Kalmak Tatars adopted Islam in the 18th century due to influence of Siberian Bukharans and Volga-Ural Tatars.
+These factors created an endogamous barrier between Kalmak Tatars and Russians, which helped Kalmak Tatars to preserve their identity.

-In the 19th and 20th centuries, Kalmaks inhabited mainly Zimnik, Bolshoy Ulus close to the town of Yurga, and Yurty-Konstantinovy (Тумаел) in the Yashkinsky District to the northeast of Yurga, close to Tomsk Oblast.
+In the 19th and 20th centuries, Kalmak Tatars inhabited mainly Zimnik, Bolshoy Ulus close to the town of Yurga, in the Yurginsky district, and Yurty-Konstantinovy (Тумаел, Tumael) in the Yashkinsky district, close to Tomsk oblast.

+Kalmak Tatars speak Kalmak variant of the Tom dialect of the Siberian Tatar language.

 Culture

-The Kalmaks are considered to be mostly assimilated but retain their Teleut roots.
+The Kalmak Tatars are considered to be mostly assimilated but retain their Teleut roots.
 They speak a local dialect of the Siberian Tatar language.
-However some sources consider the language of the Kalmaks to be a separate variety of Tatar, or even a dialect of the Teleut language, as it differs greatly from other Siberian Tatar varieties.
+However some sources consider the language of the Kalmak Tatars to be a separate variety of Tatar, or even a dialect of the Teleut language, as it somewhat differs from other Siberian Tatar varieties.

-The Kalmaks are Sunni Muslims.
+The Kalmak Tatars are Sunni Muslims.
 They converted to Islam around the late 18th century under the influence of Volga Tatars and Siberian Bukharans.

 Genetics

 The majority of Kalmak Tatars belong to Y-DNA haplogroup N1c1-Y16311 which originates from N1c1-F4205, like Mongols and Kalmyks.
-This differentiates them from Teleuts, from whom some scholars believe the Kalmak Tatars descent.
+This differentiates them from Teleuts, whom some scholars believe the Kalmak Tatars descend from.